The most extreme adventures on Earth

 GREGORY BOISSY/AFP/AFP/Getty Images

-Considered to be home to both the world's heaviest and deadliest wave, it's the ultimate in high-risk, high-reward surfing.
+Considered to be home to both the world's heaviest and deadliest waves, it's the ultimate in high-risk, high-reward surfing.

 To ride these waves is a once-in-a-lifetime experience, but to fail is to risk a truly horrific wipeout.

-LESS EXTREME ALTERNATIVE: Brush up your surf skill at Wales' Surf Snowdonia, an inland wave pool where there are waves for all levels of surfers.
+Less extreme alternative: Brush up your surf skill at Wales' Surf Snowdonia, an inland wave pool where there are waves for all levels of surfers.

 If you insist, "It's not the heat, it's the humidity," this may put your belief to the test.